A Note on Inflation: Is it here or isn’t it?

 Is inflation finally coming back?
 There are certainly signs that it is – at least in some countries – and it appears that both central bankers and investors have already picked up the early signs.
-We argue why investors should worry more about the US and UK and less about the Eurozone, where higher inflation more recently is all non-core.
 Across Europe, in the longer term, we believe deflation is still a much bigger risk than inflation.Open this issue (PDF)

 There are two main drivers of asset class returns – growth and inflation.